How Images Affect Bounce Rate & Improve Website Engagement

 Relevance Between Images and Content

 Images should reinforce the message of the page.
-When visuals feel generic, misleading, or unrelated, users may lose trust and leave.
+When visuals feel generic, misleading, or unrelated, users lose trust and leave.
+Examples of poor relevance include stock photos that don't match the topic, decorative images with no informational value, and visuals that contradict the headline or intent.

 Relevant images improve clarity and keep users engaged by aligning expectations with content.

-Choose images that directly support the headline, section topic, or user intent of the page.
+Actionable tip: Choose images that directly support the headline, section topic, or user intent of the page.

 First Impression and Above-the-Fold Experience

 The area users see before scrolling heavily influences bounce rate.
 Images placed above the fold set the tone for the entire page.
+Effective above-the-fold images clearly communicate value, support the page headline, look professional and modern, and load quickly.

-Ensure hero images are lightweight, contextually relevant, and visually aligned with your message.
+Actionable tip: Ensure hero images are lightweight, contextually relevant, and visually aligned with your message.

 Mobile Responsiveness and Image Scaling